Barney and Betty Hill incident: Rebutting the Hills

-Similarity to The Outer Limits
+Influence from The Outer Limits

-In his 1990 article "Entirely Unpredisposed," Martin Kottmeyer suggested that Barney's memories revealed under hypnosis might have been influenced by an episode of the science fiction television show The Outer Limits titled "The Bellero Shield", which was broadcast about two weeks before Barney's first hypnotic session.
-The episode featured an extraterrestrial with large eyes who says, "In all the universes, in all the unities beyond the universes, all who have eyes have eyes that speak."
+In his 1990 article "Entirely Unpredisposed", Martin Kottmeyer suggested that Barney's memories revealed under hypnosis might have been influenced by "The Bellero Shield", an episode of the science fiction anthology series The Outer Limits which had been broadcast on February 10, 1964, about two weeks before Barney's first hypnotic session.
+The episode featured an unnamed extraterrestrial with large eyes who says, "In all the universes, in all the unities beyond the universes, all who have eyes have eyes that speak."
 The report from the regression featured a scenario that was in some respects similar to the television show.
 In part, Kottmeyer wrote:

 Wraparound eyes are an extreme rarity in science fiction films.
 I know of only one instance.
-They appeared on the alien of an episode of an old TV series The Outer Limits titled "The Bellero Shield."
+They appeared on the alien of an episode of an old TV series The Outer Limits titled "The Bellero Shield".
 A person familiar with Barney's sketch in The Interrupted Journey and the sketch done in collaboration with the artist David Baker will find a "frisson" of "déjà vu" creeping up his spine when seeing this episode.
 The resemblance is much abetted by an absence of ears, hair, and nose on both aliens.
 Could it be by chance?
 Consider this: Barney first described and drew the wraparound eyes during the hypnosis session dated 22 February 1964.
 "The Bellero Shield" was first broadcast on 10 February 1964.
 Only twelve days separate the two instances.
 If the identification is admitted, the commonness of wraparound eyes in the abduction literature falls to cultural forces.

-When a different researcher asked Betty about The Outer Limits, she insisted she had "never heard of it."
-Kottmeyer also pointed out that some motifs in the Hills' account were present in the 1953 film, Invaders from Mars.
+When a different researcher asked Betty about The Outer Limits, she insisted she had "never heard of it".
+Kottmeyer also pointed out that some motifs in the Hills' account were present in the film Invaders from Mars (1953).

+In 2012 Jason Colavito pointed out that in fact "The Bellero Shield" was "the least important" of the three Outer Limits episodes that aired in the weeks prior to Barney Hill's February 22, 1964, recovery of "grey alien" memories.
+The episodes of February 3 and February 17 were even more reminiscent of Hill's story.